monitisexchange/Monitis-Linux-Scripts/Process-monitor/README.md

 ## The Process Custom Monitor ##

-The current project represents the Bash script implementation of Monitis custom monitor approach that evaluate the health state of anyprocess in Unix-like systems.
+The current project represents the Bash script implementation of Monitis custom monitor approach that evaluate the health state of any process in Unix-like systems.
 It measures few important parameters of process and sends evaluation of health status into Monitis via the Monitis open API.
 The main purpose of current project is to show the possible way of using Monitis Open API for monitoring any process behavior.
 Naturally, a different variations of the presented code can be made in accordance user needs.